linux-integrity/ima-doc/ima-utilities.rst

 Persistent Install
 --------------------

-Move the IMA signing key certificate to the staging area.
+Move the IMA signing key certificates to the staging area.
 It must be in ``der``, not ``pem`` format.

 ::